carterw/esp8266Wifi/README.md

 # esp8266Wifi
 The ESP8266 is a pretty amazing IoT device with built-in WiFi capability.
 It is the size of a postage stamp and  you can get it in single quantity for about 3 bucks on Ebay if you don't mind wiring it up yourself.
 A development board with breakouts and a USB port is available [on Amazon at 2 for $15](https://www.amazon.com/gp/product/B01IK9GEQG/ref=oh_aui_detailpage_o08_s00?ie=UTF8&psc=1).

 This project is a python application that can serve up a little website on the ESP8266 running as a WiFi access point.
 It can scan for other visible access points, indicates if they are open or require a password, and lets you record their password to a file on the ESP8266.
+You can also mark an access point as "ignore".
 Very cool that a cheap little device with ~25kb of program RAM can do this.

 ## Motivation